 FOMC meetings occurred more often after 1955 (between 10 and 19 meetings per year), meaning that members had more opportunities to dissent.
 In the early 1980s, the FOMC began having eight scheduled meetings per year.
-Focusing on the period 1957-2013, the authors found that only 6 percent (449) of the votes cast for FOMC policy directives were dissents.3 As shown in the first figure below, the frequency varied considerably, ranging from zero dissents (in 2000 and 2004) to 28 (in 1963).
-The frequency was particularly high during the periods 1962-65 and 1978-80.
+Focusing on the period 1957-2013, the authors found that only 6% (449) of the votes cast for FOMC policy directives were dissents.Before 1957, 13 dissents on FOMC policy votes occurred.
+All of them were by governors and during the period 1938-40.

 The following figure breaks down the number of dissents by FOMC member type.
 Over the period 1957-2013, Reserve bank presidents dissented 241 times, and Fed governors dissented 208 times.
 While the number of dissents by governors exceeded the number of dissents by presidents in many years, Thornton and Wheelock noted that presidents have accounted for all but four (72 of 76) dissents between 1994 and 2013.